 In a large bowl, whisk together the agave, turmeric, cayenne, ¼ cup canola oil, salt and pepper.
 Add the chicken thighs and toss to coat.

-In a large pan, sauté the cauliflower over a medium-high heat until tender.
-In a large pot, melt the ghee over a medium heat.
+In a large pan, sauté the cauliflower over medium-high heat until tender.
+In a large pot, melt the ghee over medium heat.
 Sauté the ginger, garlic and shallots until aromatic.
 Season with a pinch of salt.
 Add the grated cauliflower and continue sautéing for another 5 minutes.
-Add 4 cups of water and the teabag and bring to a light boil.
-Remove the teabag after 5 minutes and season the cauliflower mixture with a few dashes of fish sauce and black pepper.
+Add 4 cups of water and the tea bag and bring to a light boil.
+Remove the tea bag after 5 minutes and season the cauliflower mixture with a few dashes of fish sauce and black pepper.

-Meanwhile, heat a few tablespoons of canola oil in a grill pan over a medium-high heat.
-Cook the chicken thighs in the pan, flipping halfway through, until done (approximately 12 minutes or until a meat thermometer inserted in the thickest part registers 165 degrees Fahrenheit).
+Meanwhile, heat a few tablespoons of canola oil in a grill pan over medium-high heat.
+Cook the chicken thighs in the pan, flipping halfway through, until done (approximately 12 minutes or until a meat thermometer inserted in the thickest part registers 165 degrees).
 Set aside.

 Sauté the mushrooms in a few tablespoons of canola oil until tender.
 Season with salt.

 Add the xanthan gum to the cauliflower mixture and whisk until the mixture thickens.
 Taste the congee for seasoning adjustments.
-Divide between two bowls and top with sliced chicken, mushrooms, chilli oil, coriander and spring onions.
+Divide between two bowls and top with sliced chicken, mushrooms, chili oil, cilantro, and scallions.